-For the seventh year, the 2021 Tax Survey asked respondents which, if any, changes they would like to see made to negative gearing (see Figure 22).
-While it is unclear whether either major party will pursue reform to property tax concessions after the 2019 election, the massive spike in house prices since the pandemic means that housing affordability remains a significant policy challenge.
+For the eighth year, the 2022 Tax Survey asked respondents which, if any, changes they would like to see made to negative gearing (see Figure 22).
+While it is unclear whether either major party will pursue reform to property tax concessions, the massive spike in house prices since the pandemic means that housing affordability remains a significant policy challenge.
 For this reason, we have elected to keep this question in the survey this year.